ObserveRTC/observer-service/README.md

 Observer is a stand-alone application.
 You can run it in a container with a command `docker run observertc/observer`.
 The service by default is listening on the port `7080` for [Samples]() sent by [Monitors]().

-To see ObserveRTC integrations, check out the [examples](https://github.com/ObserveRTC/examples) repository.
+To see ObserveRTC integrations and examples, check out the [repository](https://github.com/ObserveRTC/examples).

 ### Table of Contents:
  * [Overview](#overview)